 Racists Support Trump

-First, in the broad sense this is true.
-I am sure somewhere, a racist in this great country of ours, supported Trump.
-Even if we assume the Klan all voted in unison, he would have gotten 8,000 votes at most, nationwide.
-HOWEVER, as you will see, even this is more complicated.
-Trump clearly disavowed David Duke’s endorsement, after first stumbling through his ignorance of the man.
+First, in the broad sense this has to be true… that is… somewhere in this nation I am sure a racist supports Donald J. Trump.
+Even if we assume the Klan all voted in unison, he would have gotten 8,000 votes at most!
+Nationwide.

 - …Thirteen percent of Muslims voted for Trump, triple the amount that voted Romney, are they are Islamophobic, bigoted, xenophobic, and racist?